qupath/qupath-docs/docs/advanced/imagej.md

 QuPath was created by someone who was (and is) a big fan of ImageJ.

-Some elements of QuPath are specifically designed to make the software more immediately accessible to someone with ImageJ experience.
+Some elements of QuPath are designed to be familiar for ImageJ users.
-This ranges from the design of the icons in the toolbar to the choice of some shortcuts.
+This includes the design of some icons in the toolbar to the choice of shortcuts (e.g. {kbd}`Ctrl+L` for a command list).

 Part of ImageJ's success comes from its fantastic extensibility, as seen in the [huge range of plugins that have been written for it](https://imagej.nih.gov/ij/plugins/index.html) and the popularity of [Fiji](http://fiji.sc) as an ImageJ distribution for the life sciences.